 Last, but not least, magical Maramures is also home to one of the world’s magnetic hills, near the town of Cavnic.

 The Painted Monasteries of Bucovina

-Situated in northeastern Romania, the Painted Monasteries of Bucovina consists of a stunning collection of Byzantine jewels adorned with exquisite 15th and 16th century frescoes that depict scenes from the Old and New Testaments.
-Due to their uniqueness, authenticity, exceptional artistic value and gorgeous surroundings, most of them have been included in the UNESCO World Heritage List as “masterpieces of mural art”.
+Situated in northeastern Romania, the Painted Monasteries of Bucovina consists of a stunning collection of Byzantine jewels adorned with exquisite 15th and 16th-0century frescoes that depict scenes from the Old and New Testaments.
+Due to their uniqueness, authenticity, exceptional artistic value, and gorgeous surroundings, most of them have been included in the UNESCO World Heritage List as masterpieces of mural art.

 Snuggled between Romania’s Eastern and Southern Carpathians, about 100 km north of Bucharest, Prahova Valley is the country’s most popular destination for mountain lovers.
-Characterized by history, stunning natural landscapes and a rich artisan culture, the magnificent region with close ties to Romania’s royalty features a number of well-appointed ski resorts, where you can enjoy various types of slopes, thrilling hiking and biking trails, as well as a good range of traditional restaurants.
+Characterized by history, stunning natural landscapes, and a rich artisan culture, the magnificent region has close ties to Romania’s royalty and features a number of well-appointed ski resorts, where you can enjoy various types of slopes, thrilling hiking and biking trails, as well as a good range of traditional restaurants.

-Prahova Valley’s main resorts include Predeal, Azuga, Busteni and Sinaia.
-The latter is strongly related to Romania’s Royal Family, its glamorous past still echoing through places like the railway station – which has been designed exclusively for the Royal Family and their noble guests; the gorgeous Peles Castle – a Neo-Renaissance jewel used as a summer retreat by King Carol I of Romania; and the Sinaia Casino whose lavish interiors were once hosting grandiose parties for the European elite.
+Prahova Valley’s main resorts include Predeal, Azuga, Busteni, and Sinaia.
+The latter is strongly related to Romania’s Royal Family, its glamorous past still echoing through places like the railway station – which has been designed exclusively for the Royal Family and their noble guests; the gorgeous Peles Castle – a Neo-Renaissance jewel used as a summer retreat by King Carol I of Romania; and the storied Sinaia Casino, whose lavish interiors were once hosting grandiose parties for the European elite.

 The Danube Delta